Special Dietary Needs Protocol

 - An identification of the medical or other special dietary need that restricts the child’s diet; and

-- The food or foods to be omitted form the child’s diet and the food or choice of food that may be substituted.
+- The food or foods to be omitted from the child’s diet and the food or choice of food that may be substituted.

 - Fluid milk substitutions must be nutritionally adequate to fluid milk, juice or water is not allowed as a substitution for students without a disability.